Holidays

 96. Butternut Squash Risotto

 Use diced butternut squash as a flavor cornerstone in a simple risotto recipe.
 Combine with garlic, rosemary and a little bit of white wine for a comforting and creamy fall dish.
+The squash breaks down enough to flavor the entire pot while still leaving a few tender chunks for the lucky ones.

 97. Mock Mashed Potatoes